NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/docs/phase-04-microsoft-teams.md

 | Melissa Grant | HR Officer | Member | Not listed |

 The HR team Members view contains two entries.
 The HR Management membership view contains one entry, Sarah Johnson, with role **Owner** and channel type **Private**.
 This establishes a narrower channel membership than the parent team's membership.

-These screenshots document the resulting configuration.
-They do not establish the exact creation sequence, whether the teams were created from existing groups, or which administrator performed each action.

 ### Standard versus private channels